dafny-lang/dafny/CONTRIBUTING.md

 that is automatically included in the build process.
 This file contains also the Dafny run-time in C#.
 One example of such file is `Source/DafnyCore/AST/Formatting.dfy`, and you can use it as a starting point.

-Since Dafny cannot read C# files directly, you have to declare the C# functions it is calling using the `{:extern}` attribute, and there are many ways you can interoperate with Dafny.
+Since Dafny cannot read C# files directly, you have to declare the C# functions it is calling using the `{:extern}` attribute to interoperate with Dafny.
 For example, `Formatting.dfy`